genthr333/dumbways-finaltask/README.md

 I created dedicated deployment workflows (deploy-fe.yml and deploy-be.yml) within GitHub Actions to orchestrate the integration:

+The workflow follows these critical steps:

+- Repository Pull & Image Build: Automatically pulls the latest code and builds the image using the multi-stage process.

+- Database Migration: The Backend pipeline includes a migration step to ensure the PostgreSQL schema stays synchronized with the latest code changes.

+- Secure Deployment: The pipeline connects to the server via SSH, pulls the newly built image from the Private Docker Registry, and redeploys the application containers.

+- Integrity Check: The process concludes by verifying the container status using docker ps to ensure all services are running correctly in the Staging and Production environments.

 - Frontend: Configured to integrate seamlessly with the Backend API.